 - Identify any non-educational strategies to reinforce the educational objectives following the activity.

 - Determine if the activity will benefit from collaboration and cooperation with other ASA initiatives or external stakeholders.

 - Submit Joint Providership Application.

-- Secure venue/facility/vendor for activity, as appropriate.
+- Secure venue/facility/vendor for activity, if appropriate.

-- Create preliminary budget.
+- Create a preliminary budget.

 - Secure commercial support (optional):